CHEREF-Mehdi/SkinDetection/README.md

 ![alt text](https://github.com/CHEREF-Mehdi/SkinDetection/blob/master/Image/ReadMeImages/ROC_SFA.png)

-### In the following images you will see the result of skin detection of each color space separately and then the result of their association
+### In the following images you will see the skin detection results of each color space threshold, and the result of their association

 ![alt text](https://github.com/CHEREF-Mehdi/SkinDetection/blob/master/Image/ReadMeImages/result1.png)